glowingjade/obsidian-smart-composer/README.md

 ## Contributing

-We welcome all kinds of contributions to Obsidian Smart Composer, including bug reports, bug fixes, documentation improvements, and feature enhancements.
+We welcome all kinds of contributions to Smart Composer, including bug reports, bug fixes, documentation improvements, and feature enhancements.

 **For major feature ideas, please create an issue first to discuss feasibility and implementation approach.**